 The reaction was so bad, the Duke of Gordon gave him two pistols to protect himself.
-These are now on show in the Glenlivet visitor centre.
+These are now on show in the Glenlivet visitor center.

 This was due to the Pattison brothers.
-Enterprising businessmen, they saw the value of Scotch and started a blending company in 1887.
+Enterprising businessmen saw the value of Scotch and started a blending company in 1887.

 The company boomed and increased rapidly.
 It was well known that the Pattison’s themselves, Robert and Walter, lived lavish lives and the luxury was extended into their business practices.
 They spent excessive amounts on advertising and went to the extremes of buying 500 grey parrots to give to vendors.

 The success could not last, since it was mostly built on borrowed money and fraudulent dealings, including the Pattison’s selling their stocks and buying them back at higher prices.